 BonjourHi matches people learning language(s) to help them improve conversation skills.

 Our web development course is an immersive experience that takes you from beginner to junior software developer in 9 weeks.
-At the end of the course, you will know how to build a robust and user-friendly software that answers your users' needs, and to follow the right workflow to collaborate with other developers, designers and product managers.
+At the end of the course, you will know how to build a robust and user-friendly app that answers your users' needs, and to follow the right workflow to collaborate with other developers, designers and product managers.

 Our web development course is designed to make you learn to code step by step, until you can build your own web applications from scratch.